lucapette/web/main/content/writing/the-appeal-of-static-typing.md

 - I have to keep fewer things in my head.
 Types store a lot of metadata information for me _in the code_.
 If I'm not sure about something, I can just read the type.
-This obviously applies to libraries.
+This applies to libraries too.
 Yes, I know it's obvious, but I mention it anyway because the difference between integrating a Java library and a Ruby one has been staggering for me.
 - I don't have to care about typos or other silly mistakes like that.
 I can't pass a double to a method expecting a string.
 Again, all too obvious and I wish I could say I never shipped typos to production with Ruby or multiplied a